dsrvlabs/vatz-proto/README.md

 ```

 ## Submodule
-TBD

-grpc-gateway.
-googleapis by submodule.
+To enable `google.api.http` option, `gprc-gateway` repo is added by submodule.